Matsudaira Chikauji: The year of his birth and death

-There are several theories for the year of his birth, such as Eiin6th year (1298) ("Daijuji Records") and Genkō2nd year/Shōkei1st year (1332) ("Kogetsuin Historical Records").
+There are several theories for the year of his birth, such as Einin 6th year (1298) ("Daijuji Records") and Genkō 2nd year/Shōkei 1st year (1332) ("Kogetsuin Historical Records").

 Relationship with Sakai clan

 According to the genealogy of the Sakai clan, who later became a chief vassal of the Matsudaira clan, the founder of the clan, Hirochika, was the son-in-law of the lord of Sakai village in Hekikai County, Mikawa Province, before he succeeded the Matsudaira clan.
 According to this theory, the Sakai clan is a member of the Matsudaira clan.

 However, according to the research of Akio Hirano, the Sakai clan arose when the eldest daughter of Matsudaira Nobushige married into Sakai-go.
 In any case, the Matsudaira and Sakai clans are related.